Redemption House, Inc.

 With a deep passion for financial education, Xingxing believes true empowerment begins with understanding money — how to manage it, protect it, and make it work for the future.
 She strongly believes that recovery is holistic — not only physical, mental, and emotional, but financial as well.
 Through education and guidance, she is committed to helping people break financial cycles, rebuild trust, and move forward with confidence.

 Lisa Gray is a Simsbury, Connecticut nonprofit leader and longtime community advocate who previously founded A Promise To Jordan after losing her son, Jordan Arakelian, to an accidental heroin and fentanyl overdose.
-Since then, she has served on the boards of multiple nonprofits and brings that experience to her current work helping strengthen Redemption House.
+She has led several nonprofits as Executive Director, and brings that experience to her current work helping strengthen Redemption House.

 With a focus on reducing stigma, expanding access to support, and building strong, sustainable programs, she is helping Redemption House grow into the best version of itself and better serve people working to stay sober.